YH-Hung/pre-playground/README.md

-# Fluent Bit → Elasticsearch demo (Go server & client)
+# Vector → Elasticsearch demo (Go server & client)

-This example shows how to log per-request trace IDs, collect logs with Fluent Bit, and ship them to Elasticsearch 8 using Docker Compose.
+This example shows how to log per-request trace IDs, collect logs with Vector, and ship them to Elasticsearch 8 using Docker Compose.

 ## What's inside
 - Go HTTP server (`server/`) writing JSON logs with `traceId` to `/var/log/app/app.log` with graceful shutdown, health/metrics endpoints, and configurable settings.
 - Go client (`client/`) sending requests with a fresh `X-Trace-Id` header, featuring exponential backoff retry logic.
-- Fluent Bit tailing the server log with memory-safe Lua aggregation and forwarding to Elasticsearch + stdout with retry configuration.
+- Vector tailing the server log with native stateful aggregation and forwarding to Elasticsearch + stdout with retry configuration.
 - Elasticsearch 8 single node with security disabled for simplicity.

 ## Features